footios/burger/README.md

 ### git commit -m 'price control'

-L. 126 - In branch burger price we tried somethig but...
+L. 126 - In branch burger-price we tried somethig but...
 Here we used toFixed(2) in BuildControls

+### git commit -m 'order-button'

+L. 127 Added order button.
+Plus made it being disabled when no orders are placed.